HubSpot/mixen/README.md

 You can also open `spec/vendor/jasmine-1.3.1/SpecRunner.html` in your browser to check the tests (after doing a `grunt` build).

-If you create a mixin which others might find useful, please name it `mixen-<type>-<name>`, where type identifies what sort of thing this mixin is designed to accentuate (leave type out of it's general-purpose).
+If you create a mixin which others might find useful, please name it `mixen-<type>-<name>`, where type identifies what sort of thing this mixin is designed to extend (leave type out of it's general-purpose).

+Examples of good names:

+mixen-view-eventjanitor
+mixen-model-throttle

 ### Mixins